MicrosoftDocs/win32/desktop-src/SecAuthN/ibytebuffer-copyto.md

 ---
-Description: 'The CopyTo method copies a specified number of bytes from the current seek pointer in the object to the current seek pointer in another object.' ms.assetid: '2044965f-665f-4aa1-abc0-42f5278dd647'
+Description: The CopyTo method copies a specified number of bytes from the current seek pointer in the object to the current seek pointer in another object. ms.assetid: 2044965f-665f-4aa1-abc0-42f5278dd647
-title: 'IByteBuffer::CopyTo method'
+title: IByteBufferCopyTo method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IByteBuffer::CopyTo method

 \[The **CopyTo** method is available for use in the operating systems specified in the Requirements section.
 It is not available for use in Windows Server 2003 with Service Pack 1 (SP1) and later, Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
 The [**IStream**](https://msdn.microsoft.com/library/windows/desktop/aa380034) interface provides similar functionality.\]

 The **CopyTo** method copies a specified number of bytes from the current seek pointer in the object to the current seek pointer in another object.